 Social Relationships Struggles

 Those close to people diagnosed with ADHD and/or OCD may have to deal with certain behaviors, such as disorganization, difficulty focusing, or obsessing over other things.
-It may appear that the relationship is not a priority.
+It may appear that the relationship is not a priority as these other feelings and behaviors take precedence.

 Sleep Disruption

 Both disorders can throw mental energy expenditure off balance.
-Sometimes, a diagnosed individual will deal with focus and rumination at inopportune times, disrupting one’s ability to sleep.
-70% of individuals diagnosed with OCD have some form of sleep disorder .6 Those diagnosed with ADHD have been known to also have difficulty sleeping due to restlessness, disrupted circadian rhythms, and insomnia.
+Sometimes, a diagnosed individual will deal with focus issues and rumination at inopportune times, disrupting one’s ability to sleep.
+70% of individuals diagnosed with OCD have some form of sleep disorder.6 Those diagnosed with ADHD have been known to also have difficulty sleeping due to restlessness, disrupted circadian rhythms, and insomnia.

 While ADHD and OCD may share similarities, they are distinct disorders that have drastically different effects on a diagnosed individual’s neurological functioning.
 ADHD will affect external functioning, while OCD will disrupt internal functioning.
-Impulsiveness Can compound the difficulties.
+Impulsiveness can compound these difficulties.

 Differences between ADHD and OCD include:

-While research has indicated that both ADHD and OCD affect the frontostriatal area of the brain, the ways in which the frontostriatal area is affected are dependent on the disorder.
-Individuals with ADHD show decreased activity, while those with OCD show increased activity.5
+While research has indicated that both ADHD and OCD affect the frontostriatal area of the brain, the ways in which the frontostriatal area is affected are different: Individuals with ADHD show decreased activity, while those with OCD show increased activity.5

 Internal Vs. External Symptoms

-OCD and ADHD impulsivity effect people in varying ways.
-Individuals with ADHD have been shown to engage in more risk-taking or impulsive behaviors for potential benefit.7 Individuals with OCD have been shown to be less likely to engage in risk-taking or impulsive behavior for potential gain, generally engaging in risk-taking or impulsive behaviors when faced with the possibility of loss.8
+OCD and ADHD impulsivity affect people in varying ways.
+People with ADHD have been shown to engage in more risk-taking or impulsive behaviors for potential benefit.10 Individuals with OCD have been shown to be less likely to engage in risk-taking or impulsive behavior for potential gain, generally engaging in risk-taking or impulsive behaviors when faced with the possibility of loss.11

 Presence of Rituals